Genetic Fact Sheets for Parents

 The main treatment for HCSD is a type of B vitamin called biotin.
 In babies found to have HCSD through newborn screening, biotin treatment can prevent symptoms from occurring.
 It can also reverse some of the health problems in children who have already shown symptoms.
 You will need a prescription from your doctor in order to purchase the amount of biotin your child will need.

-Prompt treatment with biotin is needed to prevent mental retardation and serious medical problems.
+Prompt treatment with biotin is needed to prevent intellectual disabilities and serious medical problems.
 You should start the treatment as soon as you know your child has HCSD.
 Your child will need to take biotin by mouth on a daily basis throughout life.

 Biotin is usually the only medication needed to treat HCSD.
 Your child will not need to restrict any activities or change his or her diet.